awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-enroll-admin.md

 ## Step 4\.2: Enroll the Administrative User<a name="get-started-enroll-member-enroll"></a>

 Managed Blockchain registers the user identity that you specified when you created the member as an administrator\.
 In Hyperledger Fabric, this user is known as the *bootstrap identity* because the identity is used to enroll itself\.
 To enroll, you need the CA endpoint, as well as the user name and password for the administrator that you created in [Step 1: Create the Network and First Member](get-started-create-network.md)\.
-For information about registering other user identities as administrators before you enroll them, see [Register and Enroll a User as an Administrator](managed-blockchain-hyperledger-create-admin.md)\.
+For information about registering other user identities as administrators before you enroll them, see [Register and Enroll a Hyperledger Fabric Admin](managed-blockchain-hyperledger-create-admin.md)\.

 Use the `get-member` command to get the CA endpoint for your membership as shown in the following example\.
 Replace the values of `--network-id` and `--member-id` with the values returned in [Step 1: Create the Network and First Member](get-started-create-network.md)\.